-Log into your Webmail account and select the Preferences tab, then look for the General tab, then click the Change Password button.
+Log into your Webmail account and click the Settings icon, then click the Password link.

 There are three different ways to set up your SRT.com or Minot.com email on a smartphone.